Miszq11/WS2812-panel-driver/README.md

 | Display panning | <b style="color:yellow"> Ok? </b> |
 | Constant framerate | <b style="color:#f03000"> Not implemented </b> |
 | Ioctl draw | <b style="color:green"> Ok </b> |

+## Why & Hows

+### framebuffer
+  Length of pixel data buffor is a product of x_virt_size and y_virt_size, for further panning to work.
+This is because of the lack of found documentation and example uses, of Panning functionality in fb.

+  module allows the write of whole pixel buffer (even the virtual part) and then utilizes xoffset, yoffset and line_length (visible line length?), to display currently seen pixels (xres by yres).
+This can be achieved by mapping the buffer into user space app.

+  Linux system does automatically call imageblit on every framebuffers, so this functionality is disabled (empty function) in module.
+The source of that call is yet to be discovered, thats why this topic is scheduled for further investigation.

+### Work queue

+  Developers wanted to use workqueue for converting pixel rgb data into SPI transfers, just to avoid locking the kernel code execution for long time.

+  Used LED specific gamma correction is for now hardcoded in the work function, but probably will be set to optional and implemented dynamic in further development.

+### SPI

+  All SPI transfers uses single spi_message, set up at the initialisation of the module.
+This is because every transfer is the same and the only difference is in data stored in buffor.
+This buffor is provided by its address.

+  Currently there is no DMA support, but all facilities are ready to be implemented to use it.

+### Module Split

+  There are two main developers of this repository, where only one of them is in possesion of a board and LED panel.
+Thats why main modules are splited in two, and one common module.

+  ws2812_mod is mainly designed for testing the functionality of framebuffer, mapping, spi data preparation, where ws2812_spi aims for real life testing on the device.

+  ws2812_common module, exports all necessary functions that are used in both modules.